Posted on

-Pink display cabinet with iridescent glass and one door open.
+Pink curio cabinet with iridescent glass and one door open.

 I was asked to contribute to an article on the Living Etc. website exploring the rising popularity of the curiosity cabinet and ideas for styling them.
 Below you can read my full thoughts on the subject.